onqtam/headjack/src/possibilities.md

 Open source code is compiled, ran & verified by many independent actors - we should fix the [replication crisis](https://en.wikipedia.org/wiki/Replication_crisis) in science and push towards more [reproducible research](https://www.coursera.org/learn/reproducible-research).

+> "More than 70% of researchers have tried and failed to reproduce another scientist's experiments, and more than half have failed to reproduce their own experiments." - [source](https://www.nature.com/articles/533452a)

 > "Imagine if we optimized for number of independent replications over number of citations." - [@balajis](https://twitter.com/balajis/status/1337598439266250752)

 Papers can be split into text, data, code & results with all of them referencable with stable URIs & cryptographically tied to identity, reputation & [open peer review](https://en.wikipedia.org/wiki/Open_peer_review).
 There will always be an element of trust for the input data coming from the physical world but the digital part can be locally verifiable & [replicable](https://twitter.com/balajis/status/1556579944754384897).
 Citations could become [function calls / imports](https://twitter.com/balajis/status/1309497397236477952) so that we can trace the dependency graph in science and focus on re-testing the most important bits - we might [save a billion or two and avoid lost decades](https://www.science.org/content/article/potential-fabrication-research-images-threatens-key-theory-alzheimers-disease).
 We then could easily change the data in one paper and see the ripple effects for everything that depends on it.
 Let's build the digital chain of custody for papers, science & facts.